 - ½ teaspoon baking powder

-- ¾ teaspoon kosher salt
+- ¾ teaspoon kosher salt (use ½ teaspoon if using table salt)

-- ¾ cup (1.5 sticks) room temperature butter
+- ¾ cup (1 ½ sticks) unsalted butter,, room temperature

 - ¾ cup granulated sugar

-- ¾ cup brown sugar, packed
+- ¾ cup packed brown sugar

 - 2 large eggs, room temperature

-- 1.5 teaspoons vanilla extract
+- 1 ½ teaspoons vanilla extract

-- 1-¼ cups milk chocolate or semisweet chips
+- 1 ¼ cups milk chocolate (or semisweet chips)

 Instructions